 It’s a great idea to stay in your neighborhood and steer clear of that busy Tokyo Metro, and it does get jam-packed during the week.
 But if you add more locations to your teaching profile, you will stand out from the crowd.

 It’s a great idea to add as many train stations as possible.
 Students love to see teachers who are dedicated and willing to travel.
-Yes, it will be at your expense.
-But when you’re building that initial pool of students – go for it.
+You can mention that students will need to shoulder the transportation fee on your profile.

 Are there any other ways to get students?

 Absolutely, there are many ways.
-These websites are a great starting base if you’re new to freelancing or just arrived in Japan.
+The websites above are a great starting base if you’re new to freelancing or just arrived in Japan.
 But another great way is word of mouth.